margaretmf/margaretmf.github.io/teaching.md

 * Engineering, Industry
 * Frightful's freedom, beauty, and wings
 * Bird Life
+* Ducks and Geese, other wildlife
+* Companionship
+* Above the Cliff

 * "The young girl's voice brought back images of the one mountain among thousands of mountains, the one hemlock tree among millions of trees - and Sam." (p.
 9, Frightful's Mountain)